iobis/mwhs-data-mobilization/README.md

 If a precise coordinates are not available, a spatial polygon can be provided in the [footprintWKT](http://rs.tdwg.org/dwc/terms/footprintWKT) field formatted as [WKT](https://wktmap.com/).
 Alternatively, a location identifier can be provided in the [locationID](http://rs.tdwg.org/dwc/terms/locationID) field, for which we recommend using identifiers from [Marine Regions](https://marineregions.org/), for example `http://marineregions.org/mrgid/26874`.

 For additional fields, see the [OBIS manual](https://manual.obis.org/data_standards.html) or the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).

+### Checklist datasets

+Guidelines for checklist datasets are still to be developed but will be based on [A checklist recipe: making species data open and FAIR](https://academic.oup.com/database/article/doi/10.1093/database/baaa084/5979745).

 ## How to
 ### Add a data source